olofk/fusesoc/doc/source/user/overview.rst

 After the build system has collected all source files and parameters of the design, it is time to hand off to the build tool, such as Xilinx Vivado for FPGA synthesis, Verilator for Verilog simulation, and so on.

 How exactly the hand-off is performed is highly tool-dependent, but FuseSoC abstracts these differences away and users typically don't need to worry about them.
-For example, in for Vivado, FuseSoC creates a Vivado project file and then executes Vivado to run through the synthesis and place and route steps until a final bitstream is produced.
+For example, when using Vivado FuseSoC creates a Vivado project file and then executes Vivado to run through the synthesis and place and route steps until a final bitstream is produced.
 For Verilator, it creates a Makefile and then calls Verilator to do its job.

 FuseSoC supports many of the proprietary and open source EDA tools commonly used, and can be easily extended to support further ones.